 Can I do either my F1 or my F2 training abroad if I accept a place in the Scottish Foundation School?

-With effect from August 2010, Scotland will not support applications for Foundation training abroad, either in year 1 or year 2.
+The Scottish Foundation School does not support applications for Foundation training abroad, either in F1 or F2.
 This is due to the requirement to quality manage all programmes to GMC standards, which cannot be guaranteed abroad.

 What do I need to do if I have a fitness to practice declaration on my application?